 The Arava Institute is the premier environmental studies program and research center in the Middle East.
-AIES’s academic programs are in partnership with Ben-Gurion University of the Negev.
 The Institute offers the only program for students of all nationalities and faiths, including Israelis, Palestinians, and Jordanians, to study and live together in a unique desert environment.

-All students participate in the Peace-Building and Environmental Leadership Seminar (PELS).
-PELS develops students’ leadership skills and provides them with a facilitated forum for expressing their views on race, religion, culture, identity, and the current political situation.
+All students participate in the Peace-Building Leadership Seminar (PLS).
+PLS develops students’ leadership skills and provides them with a facilitated forum for expressing their views on race, religion, culture, identity, and the current political situation.

 Only with your support do we pioneer the next generation of environmental leaders.